 2. India Gate

-Head to the India Gate for sunset and enjoy watching all the locals gather together for a fun evening of socializing.
+Head to the India Gate in Delhi for sunset and enjoy watching all the locals gather together for a fun evening of socializing.
 There are street food carts, fire paan and much more!

 There is no fee to enter and view the India Gate.
 It is located on the Raj Path in the center of the round-about.